yuanqing/create-figma-plugin/docs/recipes/ui.md

 The exported function receives two parameters:
 - `rootNode` — An empty `<div>` element within which you can render your UI.
-- `data` — This corresponds to the `data` object that was passed to `showUI` from the plugin command’s entry point.
+- `data` — This corresponds to the `data` object that was passed to `showUI` from the plugin command’s main entry point.